tylerlong/slim_text/README.md

     2. try to add a link to this page: http://ace.ajax.org/#nav=production
     3. update the old editor_in_chrome project and tell the users that they should switch to this project
         1. do this after publishing Slim Text to chrome web store, postpone
-    4. set favicon for slimtext.org
-101. add feedback link to the menu
 103.